commutatus/spotlight-search/README.md

     $ rails g spotlight_search:install

+Generator that installs filter and table files to application

+    $ rails g spotlight_search:filter users --is-select=true --select-filters=order_status delivery_status --is-input=true --input-filters=search date

+    If select tags are going to be added keep `--is-select=true` and pass your filter scopes as an array `--select-filters=order_status delivery_status`

+    If textfield tags are going to be added keep `--is-input=true` and pass your filter scopes as an array `--input-filters=search date`

 Include the spotlight_search javascript by adding the line `//= require spotlight_search` to your `app/assets/javascripts/application.js`

 ## Usage